chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 First, I'm genuinely excited about Sungrow's mission - 'Clean Power for All'.
 I've been looking for opportunities where my tech skills can make a real positive impact, and renewable energy is a field I'm passionate about.

 Second, the role is a perfect match for my experience.
-The role involves front-end architecture design, performance optimization, and working with technologies like Vue.js and TypeScript.
+The role involves frontend architecture design, performance optimization, and working with technologies like Vue.js and TypeScript.
 In my most recent role, I led the technical architecture for a storage management platform using exactly those technologies.
 With my 8 years of web development experience, I'm confident I can handle the technical challenges.

 So, the combination of meaningful work and perfect technical fit makes this role really suitable to me.